Rules

 - No racial epithets, racial slurs, or hate speech of any kind in lyrics.

-- Cussing is okay, as long as those words comprise less than approximately 30% of the overall content/words.
+- Cussing/swears should be less than approximately 30% of the overall content/words.

 -